More Able and Gifted

 - Provide opportunities to work at a higher cognitive level and deepen understanding

 - Provide opportunities to develop specific skills or talents

-A ‘more-able’ child is a pupil who consistently demonstrates performance, skills, knowledge and understanding over and above that which is expected for their age.
+An able child is an individual who consistently demonstrates performance, skills, knowledge and understanding at a level over and above that which is expected for a pupil of his or her age.

-A gifted child is defined as an individual who demonstrates an outstanding strength or ability in a subject or activity.
+A gifted or talented child will be an individual who demonstrates an outstanding strength or ability in a subject or activity.
 This may be evident in their school work, or an activity which is not part of the school’s everyday activities.

-Throughout the year we plan specific opportunities for pupils to develop their specific gifts through planned activities.
+Throughout the year we plan specific opportunities for pupils to develop their specific gifts and talents through planned activities.